SyncfusionExamples/blazor-libman/README.md

-# How to use LibMan with ASP.NET Core application?
+# How to use LibMan with Blazor application?

 This sample explains how to use the Library Manager (LibMan) with a Blazor application in Visual Studio.